-The simplest method for setting the time would be simply to issue a remote procedure call to a time server and obtain the time.
-The result, however, does not account for the network and processing delay.
-Cristian's algorithm improves this result by accounting for the latency of getting the timestamp.
-We can compensate for this by measuring the time (in local system time) at which the request is sent (T_0) and the time at which the response is received (T_1) .
-Our best guess at the network delay in each direction is to assume that the delays to and from are symmetric.
-The estimated overhead due to the network delay is then $(T_1 - T_0)/2$.
+The simplest algorithm for setting the time would be to simply issue a remote procedure call to a time server and obtain the time.
+That does not account for the network and processing delay.
+We can attempt to compensate for this by measuring the time (in local system time) at which the request is sent ( $T_0$ ) and the time at which the response is received ( $T_1$ ).
+Our best guess at the network delay in each direction is to assume that the delays to and from are symmetric (we have no reason to believe otherwise).
+The estimated overhead due to the network delay is then ( $T_1$ - $T_0$ )/2.
 The new time can be set to the time returned by the server plus the time that elapsed since the server generated the timestamp: